 Testing Custom Actions

-Custom Actions are not executed as part of test conversations.
+Custom Actions are not executed as part of test stories.
 If your custom

-actions append any events to the conversation, this has to be reflected in your test conversation
+actions append any events to the conversation, this has to be reflected in your test story

 (e.g. by adding